 Instagram is developing a usage insights feature on its social media platform.
-Insta has confirmed that they are undeniably working on a new feature that will tell customers more about the time they spend on the app as a way of promoting healthier digital living.
+Insta has confirmed that they are undeniably working on a new feature that will tell customers more about the time they spend on the app to promote healthier digital living.

 Instagram CEO Kevin Systrom has confirmed the features in development for the platform.
 “We’re building tools that will help the IG community know more about the time they spend on Instagram, understanding how time online impacts people are important, and it’s the responsibility of all companies, to be honest about this.
 We want to be part of the solution.
 I take that responsibility seriously.”
 Systrom tweeted.

 Earlier this year, Apple reacted to an open letter from two major investors asking the company to do more to trim down the growing smartphone addiction among children.
-Apple in its statement to The Wall Street Journal said that it is thinking deeply about how its products are used and the impact they have on users and the people around them.
+Apple, in its statement to The Wall Street Journal, said it is thinking deeply about how its products are used and their impact on users and the people around them.

-The new feature by Instagram is willing to endure a potential reduction in usage and ad views to serve a positive impact on the mental health of its community and that’s an admirable pledge taken by Instagram.
+The new feature by Instagram is willing to endure a potential reduction in usage and ad views to positively impact the mental health of its community, and that’s an admirable pledge taken by Instagram.